Algie Martin Simons: War years

 As the American Alliance for Labor and Democracy stood aloof from partisan politics, Simons sought to consort with like-minded fellows in the newly formed Social Democratic League of America, a group which included other former Socialists of a pro-war inclination, such as William English Walling, John Spargo, Upton Sinclair, and Emanuel Haldeman-Julius.
 Simons also joined the short-lived National Party, established the following month largely through the Social Democratic League's volition as part of an attempt to form a broader center-left political party.

 The Social Democratic League conceived of the idea of sending an official American labor delegation to Europe in an attempt to rekindle the lagging support of war-weary European socialists for the effort against Germany.
 The idea was brokered to Secretary of State Robert Lansing, who approved of the mission and requested that the immediate formation of a group to be known as the American Socialist and Labor Mission to Europe.
 On June 14, 1918, Simons received word that he had been chosen as part of the delegation and he proceeded immediately to New York to embark.

 The American Socialist and Labor Mission remained in England throughout the first half of July 1918, meeting with many of the leading figures of the British labor and socialist political movements and attempting to win their support for the Americanized war effort.
 Simons spoke at two public meetings held by the mission during this interval, garnering an ovation.
 The mission then moved to Paris on July 20, 1918, to find a mood even more dispirited than that of the pessimistic British, later moving on to Italy before heading home in September.

 Upon returning, Simons set to work on a new book, The Vision for Which We Fight.
 He also distanced himself from the social democratic movement, refusing to accept employment as an organizer for the Social Democratic League, now headed by his friend Charles Edward Russell.

 Conservative years

 From 1931 to 1950, Simons was employed as an economist by the American Medical Association.
 During this period he was the author of a number of articles on medical economics.

 Death and legacy

-Algie Martin Simons died in 1950.
-He was survived by his wife, May Wood Simons, and their daughter, Miriam.
+Algie Martin Simons died in New Martinsville, West Virginia on March 11, 1950.
+He was survived by his wife, May Wood Simons, and their daughter, Miriam Simons Leuck.

 The papers of Algie Simons and May Wood Simons are housed at the Wisconsin Historical Society, located on the campus of the University of Wisconsin at Madison.

 A run of The Workers Call, the Chicago newspaper which Simons edited in 1898 and 1899, is available on microfilm, also through the Wisconsin Historical Society.

 Issues of The International Socialist Review, edited by Simons from 1900 to 1908, are readily available in hardcopy and microfilm and, as of April 2010, are partially available online through the Google Books project.